Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-A comma-separated list of JSON-RPC URLs of execution layer (Ethereum 1.0) nodes.
+A comma-separated list of JSON-RPC URLs of execution layer clients.
 Each time Teku makes a call, it finds the first provider in the list that is available, on the right chain, and in sync.
 This option must be specified if running a validator.

 If not specified (that is, you're running a beacon node only), then provide an initial state using the [`--initial-state`](#initial-state) option, or start Teku from an existing database using [`--data-path`](#data-base-path-data-path), which provides the initial state to work from.
 You do not need to provide an initial state if running a public network which has already started (for example, Mainnet or Holesky).

 :::caution

 After [The Merge](../../concepts/node-types.md), you can't use `eth1-endpoint` to specify an external execution layer provider.
 This option is replaced by [`ee-endpoint`](#ee-endpoint) for each beacon node.

 :::